WSU-kduncan/ceg3120-cth2242/Discord-Bot/README.md

 - Create a Heroku account
 - Create a new app in Heroku
 - Download the Heroku CLI on your local terminal.
 Use  `curl https://cli-assets.heroku.com/install-ubuntu.sh | sh`
 - Create a Procfile in your bot's directory.
 This file lists the commands that are executed by the app on startup.
 - Create a requirement.txt file.
 This file is a list of all the pip install arguements.
-This is used to install the packages on the dyno.
+This is used to install the dependencies for you code on the dyno.
 - Next you will create a git repository,sign into Heroku on the command line, and then push the repo to Heroku.
 This is done by using the following commands.
     - `heroku login`
     - `heroku git:clone -a NAME_OF_APP_ON_HEROKU`